Franco-Spanish War (1635–1659): Strategic overview

-For their part, the Habsburgs backed a series of Huguenot rebellions and conspiracies organised by feudal lords who resented their loss of power under Cardinal Richelieu and his successor, Cardinal Mazarin.
-The most significant included those led by Montmorency in 1632, the Princes des Paix plot by Louis, Count of Soissons in 1641, and Cinq-Mars in 1642.
+For their part, the Habsburgs backed a series of Huguenot rebellions and conspiracies by feudal lords who resented their loss of power under Cardinal Richelieu and his successor, Cardinal Mazarin.
+They included those led by Montmorency in 1632, the Princes des Paix plot by Louis, Count of Soissons in 1641, and Cinq-Mars in 1642.
 Spain also backed anti-government rebels in the 1648–1653 French civil war known as the Fronde.